mbattaglia/mbattaglia.github.io/_posts/2025-06-09-Inference-Optimization-for-image-generation-models.md

 In this post, I'll discuss some inference tricks and quantization techniques, courtesy of the amazing work done by Hugging Face in the Diffusers and bitsandbytes libraries.

 > I will be covering some of this topics in an upcoming conference talk in the AWS Summit Madrid 2025.
 The session ID is **AIM306**.
-Hope to see you there1
+Hope to see you there!

 ## TL;DR: Quick Start Guide